fabioc-aloha/LogoScraper/docs/DECISIONS.md

 ### Implementation
 - **Centralized Settings**: Single config.py with logical groupings
-- **Command-line Options**: Flexible runtime configuration
+- **Command-line Options**: Flexible runtime configuration (only actively used options are supported; unused/deprecated options have been removed for simplicity)
 - **Validation**: Startup configuration verification
 - **Defaults**: Sensible preset values for all settings
 - **Documentation**: Comprehensive parameter descriptions with recommendations

 ### Features
-- Command-line argument support for all key settings
+- Command-line argument support for all key settings (see README and config.py)
 - Robust argument parsing with detailed help text
 - Configuration parameter validation at startup
 - Progressive configuration override system
 - Performance optimization guidance for key parameters

+> **Note:** The configuration and CLI logic have been refactored for simplicity (KISS) and to avoid repetition (DRY).
+Only options actively used in the codebase are supported.

 ## 10. Command-Line Interface

 ### Implementation
 - **User-Friendly Options**: Simple flags for common operations
 - **Configuration Override**: Runtime adjustment without editing files
-- **Multiple Values**: Support for repeated options (e.g., multiple TPIDs)
+- **Multiple Values**: Support for repeated options (e.g., multiple IDs)
 - **Help System**: Detailed usage information for all commands

 ### Features
 - Custom input/output paths
 - Batch size and parallelism control
 - Logging level configuration
-- TPID-specific processing
+- ID-specific processing
 - Temporary file management

 ---